Travelogue Feature Article Example- Tour To Japan

 Travelogue Article

-Travelogue article refers to the feature story writing that explains the traveler's tour guidelines.
-It is also known as a travel feature story writing in journalism.
+A travelogue article is a feature story that explains a traveler’s tour itinerary.
+It is also known as a travel feature story in journalism.
 Journalists write travelogue articles to inform others about tourist spots.
-A travel feature article is always designed to ensure a hassle-free journey to a particular location like a travel itinerary.
+A travel feature article is always designed to ensure a hassle-free journey to a particular location, like a travel itinerary.

-People travel for various perspectives: recreation, business, job purposes, multicultural immigration, curiosity, and adventure.
+People travel for various reasons: recreation, business, job purposes, multicultural immigration, curiosity, and adventure.

 The Ten Elements to write a travelogue article are: